khadija20001/alx-system_engineering-devops/0x00-shell_basics/README.md

 *2-bring_me_home is script that make us change the working directory to the user’s home directory, and to run this script we use source command .

 *3-listfiles is a script to display current directory contents in a long format.

+*4-listmorefiles is a script to display current directory contents, including hidden files in a the long format.